Mandela Bay Theatre Complex: History

 Built in 1892, it preceded the local railway and was initially lighted with candles and limelight for about 16 years, before gas lighting was adopted.
 It is the oldest and the last remaining Victorian theatre on the continent of Africa.
-Apart from various international performers and international ballet companies, South African performers like Athol Fugard, John Kani, Thoko Ntshinga, Winston Ntshona, and Elizabeth Connell has performed here.
+Apart from various international performers and international ballet companies, South African performers like Athol Fugard, John Kani, Thoko Ntshinga, Winston Ntshona, and Elizabeth Connell have performed here.

 Early picture of the Opera house from the United Kingdom National Archives, date unknown, probably early Twentieth Century.